(Note: Opinions expressed are those of the authors and do not necessarily reflect the views of ETR as an agency.)

 STD rates are up.
 The CDC noted in a recent press release that reported STDs are at an “unprecedented high” in the U.S.

 This sort of news is undeniably discouraging for those of us working the sexual and reproductive health arena.
 After all, we’ve been feeling rather upbeat and hopeful about the impressive drop in unplanned teen pregnancies—rates are down more than half over the past 20 years.
-A combination of factors seems responsible for that change, including pregnancy prevention programs.
-It’s great to feel like we’ve done something right that has played a role in these positive outcomes.

 By Lanz Lowen, MS, MA and Blake Spears, MBA | November 2, 2016